Windsor-Essex Market Report

 Leamington, home to Point Pelee National Park and the Pelee Island Ferry Service, represents the most southern part of our beautiful country.
 It is also known by a few for being the Tomato Capital of Canada.
 Leamington can be reached from Windsor in 45 minutes along highway 3, but if you prefer the scenic route, you can take the 90 minute drive along the Lake Erie waterfront.
 The scenic route passes first through Kingsville, with the surrounding neighbourhoods along the escarpment featuring some of the finest luxury properties in Windsor-Essex.
 In the opposite direction along the Point Pelee peninsula is the small town of Wheatley, with mostly rural properties, greenhouses, and farmland beyond the Leamington and Wheatley town centres.

-Luxury homes aside, the average home in Leamington is relatively affordable, with a median sale price to end the year of $492K.
-Prices are up sharply from the prior quarter and around 5% year-over-year.
+Luxury homes aside, the average home in Leamington is relatively affordable, with a median sale price of $435K in the third quarter.
+Prices are down 3% year-over-year.
 To finish the year, inventory levels stood at 5.8 months with homes selling in 21 days.
-In the most recent quarter, resale supply declined to more balanced market conditions at 3.1 months, still slightly above the trailing 5-year average but lower than levels recorded one year ago.
-Homes in Leamington are now selling in 20 days, one week faster than nearby Kingsville-Essex.
+After inventory fell to 3 months to start the year, supply levels have increased above 5 months in the third quarter, more than double the trailing 5-year average.
+Homes in Leamington are now selling in 18 days, now back in line with nearby Kingsville-Essex.

 Summary